rust-lang/book/second-edition/nostarch/chapter16.md

 Got: thread
 ```

-We don't have any pausing or code that would take a while in the `for` loop in
+We don’t have any pausing or code that would take a while in the `for` loop in
 the main thread, so we can tell that the main thread is waiting to receive
 values from the spawned thread.